310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 {% img /img/es/scoutstory/zodiac/6.jpg %}

-{% bubble Midori %}
+{% bubble Midori smilesoft2 %}
 Back to your silly, peaceful daily life…

 So don’t look so anxious… Everything will be okay… There, there…♪
+{% endbubble %}

+{% bubble Midori awkward %}
-Eee—Ahaha… Please don’t lick me just 'cause you’re a dog now… The moment I remember it’s actually you in there, it starts to feel really gross…♪
+Uhya— Ahaha… Please don’t lick me just 'cause you’re a dog now… The moment I remember it’s actually Morisawa-senpai in there, it starts to feel really gross…♪
+{% endbubble %}

+{% bubble Midori smile %}
-Hehe, I’m feeling hungry after running all the way here… It’s noon by now, so it’s time for some lunch anyway…
+Heheh, I’m feeling hungry after running all the way here… It’s noon by now, so it’s time for some lunch anyway…

 You’ll have eggplants for lunch, Morisawa-senpai… Just kidding~♪

 I’m kidding, I’m kidding… You hate eggplants, after all…
+{% endbubble %}

+{% bubble Midori curious %}
 <th>(…?
 Huh…?
 Doggie-senpai is happily sniffing the eggplant… and licking it…?)</th>

 <th>(That’s weird… He always freezes up at the sight of eggplants…)</th>